fp-works/2019-winter-Haskell-school/README.md

 You can skip the assignments, but remember:

->If you don't do your homework and expect to be a Haskell programmer in the end of this course just by coming to/reading the lecture, you are kidding yourself. &mdash;Shine Li</cite>
+> If you don't do your homework and expect to be a Haskell programmer in the end of this course just by coming to/reading the lecture, you are kidding yourself. &mdash;Shine Li